mit-anime/mit-anime.github.io/library/rules.markdown

 While we try to showcase the best of anime in our weekly screenings, there's a lot more out there than we can possibly show.
 Therefore, we also maintain a large collection of anime and manga in our circulating library.
 Library cardholders gain the additional privilege of checking out items from our library for home viewing; for more information, consult the section below.

 We hold weekly office hours in our library in W20-441 (fourth floor of the Student Center).
-All are invited to come in during these times to browse our extensive collections, and library cardholders may use these hours to borrow materials.
+All are invited to come in during these times to browse our extensive collections [cataloged here](https://www.libib.com/u/mitanime), and library cardholders may use these hours to borrow materials.
 In addition, non-members are also free to come in and read our manga and watch our anime during this time.

 Office Hours
 ------------